wints/documentation/ingredients/sdk_setup/plist_manifest.md

 #### Subclass the Branch activity

-Branch can automatically track the Android app lifecycle on API level 14 and above, so make sure that your `minSdkVersion` is 14.
-This means that you do not need to manually start and stop a session.
+The last piece is to register our `Application` class, as Branch can automatically track the Android app lifecycle on API level 14 and above.
+Verify that your `minSdkVersion` is 14 or above.

-If you need to support pre-14, please see our section about [session management below](/recipes/quickstart_guide/android/#initialization-to-support-android-pre-14).
+{% protip title="What if I support pre14 Android?" %} If you need to support pre-14, please see our section about [session management below](/recipes/quickstart_guide/android/#initialization-to-support-android-pre-14). {% endprotip %}

 The final step in setting up the Branch SDK is as follows: